voxpupuli/crafty/openvox/oss/README.md

 ## Generate additional certificates

-After the OPenVox stack is running, execute the following commant to generate an additional certificate.
+After the OpenVox stack is running, execute the following commant to generate an additional certificate.
 It will be put in the openvoxserver-ssl volume, or any other volume you may have mounted for `/etc/puppetlabs/puppet/ssl`.

 ```bash